washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Differences Between Criminal Law and Tort Law in Washington?

-Criminal law works to protect society from crimes and criminal offenders by punishing offenders for wrongdoing.
-Tort law works to protect the victim of a claim through damages and restitution.
+Criminal law generally works to protect society from crimes and criminal offenders by punishing offenders for wrongdoing.
+Tort law typically works to protect the victim of a claim through damages and restitution.
 Tort law focuses on the victim of a wrong.
 Although an action may result in both criminal offense and tort, criminal and tort laws provide for different aspects.
-Both laws identify offenders; while criminal law focuses on penalty, tort law will find the offender liable to pay damages.
+Both laws identify offenders; while criminal law focuses on penalty, tort law may find the offender liable to pay damages.

 What is the Purpose of Tort Law in Washington?